-Sometimes the fruit from the plant can have some physiological disorders like blossom-end rot, sunscald, fruit cracks, fruit splitting, fruit spots, misshapen fruit and internal growth in the fruit.
-All these can be controlled by optimizing the growing environment is the best possible way, watering the plants sufficiently, avoiding water-logging etc.
+Sometimes the fruit from the plant can have some physiological disorders like blossom-end rot, sunscald, fruit cracks, fruit splitting, fruit spots, misshapen fruit, and internal growth in the fruit.
+All these can be controlled by optimizing the growing environment in the best possible way, watering the plants sufficiently, avoiding water-logging, etc.

 Harvesting and yield of Capsicum

 The fruit should be picked in the early morning.
 The indication of fruit maturity is known by the smooth and firm look of the fruit.
 They are removed from the plants with the stem attached to the fruit and collected into strong cloth bags.
 These bags are not put on the ground rather they are hung from the shoulder of the picker.
 The fruit should be carefully removed so that the plant is not harmed.
 Each variety of the capsicum plant produces different quantities of yield.
 The harvesting of green capsicum is done after 55 to 60 days from transplanting.
 Similarly, yellow and red capsicum is harvested after 70 to 75 and 80 to 90 days of transplanting respectively.
 The yellow and red fruit should be picked only after proper colour development.
 The average yield of the fruit from 1 acre of land is around 30-40 tons.

 Post-harvest management includes grading, packing and storing, and shrink wrapping.
 The fruits are selected and cleaned properly with a soft cloth after harvesting.
 Then these fruits are graded based on their weight, colour, shape, size, and disorders.
 Grade A fruits generally have 3 or 4 lobes and weigh around 150 g.